alvinjuan/roogle/README.md

 # Google Home Page Replica

 This project is a replica of the Google Home Page created using only HTML and CSS.
-It demonstrates the ability to recreate popular web pages using basic web development technologies.

 ## Project Overview